oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Generally mail connectors are required.
 An exception may be where an organisation does not use a mail gateway and relies on Exchange Online Protection.

-When the organisation intends to operate at the PROTECTED level, the blueprint assumes that all agencies are implementing the configuration with a Mail Gateway and as such, provides detailed configurations on implementing mail connectors via the relevant gateway.
+When the organisation intends to operate at the PROTECTED level, the blueprint assumes that all organisations are implementing the configuration with a Mail Gateway and as such, provides detailed configurations on implementing mail connectors via the relevant gateway.

-Mail Connector design considerations and decisions apply to all agencies and implementation.
+Mail Connector design considerations and decisions apply to all organisations and implementation.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Mail Connectors | Configured | Mail connectors are required for all Exchange and Exchange Online implementations.
 Specific connectors are configured when implementing Exchange hybrid.

-Mail Connector Configuration for all agencies and implementation types for environments intended to be used at the PROTECTED level
+Mail Connector Configuration for all organisations and implementation types for environments intended to be used at the PROTECTED level

 Configuration | Value | Description
 --- | --- | ---